MeshMapper/MeshMapper_WebClient/README.md

 ## 📄 License

-This software is released into the **public domain** under the [Unlicense](LICENSE).
+This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details.

-You are free to copy, modify, publish, use, compile, sell, or distribute this software, either in source code form or as a compiled binary, for any purpose, commercial or non-commercial, and by any means.

 ---